MolSSI-Education/python_scripting_cms/_episodes/01-introduction.md

 ```
 {: .output}

-Notice several things about this code.
-The lines that begin with `#` are comment lines.
-The computer does not do anything with these comments.
-They have been used here to remind the user what units each of their values are in.
-Comments are also often used to explain what the code is doing, or leave information for future people who might use the code.

-When choosing variable names, you should choose informative names so that someone reading your code can tell what they represent.
-Naming a variable temp or temperature is much more informative than naming that variable t.

-In the previous code block, we also introduced the `print()` function.
+In the previous code block, we introduced the `print()` function.
 Often, we will use the print function just to make sure our code is working correctly.

 Python can do what is called multiple assignment where you assign several variables their values on one line of code.
 The following code block does the exact same thing as the previous code block.